top of page

 Is EMDR therapy effective for panic attacks?

 Yes.
-EMDR therapy for panic attacks processes the specific threat responses (memories, learned associations, trauma) that are fueling the panic at the subcortical level.
-After EMDR therapy processing, the stimuli or internal sensations that previously triggered panic stop producing the same response because the underlying stored threat has been processed rather than suppressed.
-EMDR therapy is particularly effective for panic tied to identifiable traumatic events or to specific situational triggers.
+EMDR for panic attacks processes the specific threat responses fueling the panic, the memories, learned associations, and trauma, at the subcortical level.
+After EMDR processing, the stimuli or internal sensations that previously triggered panic stop producing the same response, because the underlying stored threat has been processed rather than suppressed.
+EMDR is particularly effective for panic tied to identifiable traumatic events or to specific situational triggers.

 What is the difference between a panic attack and an anxiety attack?

 The terms are often used interchangeably but have clinical distinctions.
-A panic attack is a discrete, intense episode that peaks rapidly, typically within ten minutes, and is accompanied by specific physical symptoms.
-It often occurs unexpectedly.
+A panic attack is a discrete, intense episode that peaks rapidly, typically within ten minutes, with specific physical symptoms, and it often occurs unexpectedly.
 An anxiety attack is a more gradual buildup of distress in response to an identified stressor.
 Both involve nervous system activation, but the mechanism and time course are different.
 Recurrent panic attacks that occur without clear situational triggers may indicate panic disorder, which has specific treatment implications.

 Can panic attacks be resolved with therapy?

 Recurrent panic attacks can be resolved, not just managed, through the right therapeutic approach.
-The goal of somatic trauma therapy for panic is to change the underlying nervous system patterning producing the attacks, not to provide indefinite symptom management.
-After effective treatment with EMDR therapy, Brainspotting, or CRM, most clients find that panic attacks become rare or stop occurring altogether.
-Because the source of the dysregulation has been addressed rather than worked around.
+The goal of somatic trauma therapy for panic is to change the underlying nervous system patterning producing the attacks, rather than to provide indefinite symptom management.
+After effective treatment with EMDR, Brainspotting, or CRM, most clients find that panic attacks become rare or stop occurring altogether, because the source of the dysregulation has been addressed rather than worked around.

 Panic Attacks Are Not a Life Sentence